 Penalty: a fine of $5 000.

+35A.
+Fixed term long-stay agreement does not become periodic tenancy at end of term

+Unless the park operator and long-stay tenant agree otherwise, a fixed term long-stay agreement does not become a periodic long-stay agreement at the end of the fixed term tenancy under the agreement.

+[Section 35A inserted: No. 28 of 2020 s.
+33.]

 36. Failure to give vacant possession at end of fixed term

-Failure by a long-stay tenant under a long-stay agreement for a fixed term to give vacant possession of the agreed premises to the park operator at the end of the fixed term does not constitute a breach of the agreement.
+Failure by a long-stay tenant under a fixed term long-stay agreement to give vacant possession of the agreed premises to the park operator at the end of the fixed term does not constitute a breach of the agreement.

+[Section 36 amended: No. 28 of 2020 s.
+34.]

 37. Form of default notice

 A default notice must —